tazik561/alt_persian_date_picker/README.md

-# A persian (farsi,shamsi) date picker for flutter, inspired by material datetime picker.
+# A persian (farsi, shamsi) date picker for flutter, inspired by material datetime picker.